 Clinical Services Director

-Treating a wide range of needs, Mr. Medina specializes in working with adolescents, adults, substance use, behavior modification, mood and anxiety disorders.
+Treating a wide range of needs, Ms. Morris specializes in working with adolescents, adults, substance use, behavior modification, mood and anxiety disorders.
 He is currently completing his PhD in Counseling Education and Supervision with a specialization in Crisis Management.

 “It is my goal that every person receives the best therapeutic care possible.
 I am committed to helping individuals regain a sense of control over aspects of their lives that have become problematic and utilize new found approaches in dealing with life’s challenges.
 I am particularly concerned with reintegration challenges faced by returning soldiers.”